filisko/testable-functions/README.md

 Using this class can be particularly useful for code that involves IO operations because later, the result of those can be easily altered for testing purposes.

-Imagine the following code is production code:
+Imagine the following code as production code:

 ```php
 $functions = new \Filisko\Functions();